Fall 2019 Application Process Status

 250 Total with no Sub score below 22.

 600 Total with no Sub score below 55, especially Listening and Writing

 ONLY International students who earn an undergraduate or graduate degree in a country where English is the primary language can waive the TOEFL requirement.

 The TOEFL is the preferred English Language Proficiency test however, the IELTS can substitute for the TOEFL with an overall Band 6.5 being the required minimum.

 All graduate courses presume the student has had an intermediate microeconomic theory class and an intermediate macroeconomic theory class.

 Students are assumed to have a working knowledge of basic statistics, differential and integral calculus, and analytic geometry.
 Our program is very math intensive

-Admission, which includes financial assistance (stipends and tution), are awarded on a competitive basis. – We typically admit less that 10 students out of approximatley 100 applicants.
+Admission, which includes financial assistance (stipends and tution) for the four year duration of the program, is awarded on a competitive basis. – We typically admit less that 10 students out of approximatley 100 applicants.

 The Economics department does NOT offer a free-standing, terminal Master’s degree.

 Blacksburg, VA 24061